Holo-Host/mattermost-docker/holo/README.md

 3. The result will include an IP address and a root password, so that you can `ssh` into the server.
 You should do so immediately and setup SSH Key Authentication and prohibit the use of a password for Root SSH login.

 ### Mattermost Backup and Restore: AWS Migration Edition
 1. Obtain a `pg_dump` compatible backup of your Mattermost database.
-The following script (adapted from [rds-s3-database-backup](https://github.com/bamf-health/rds-s3-database-backup)) will work with an existing AWS RDS hosted Mattermost database:
+You will need to have AWS CLI installed and configured on a host that has access to RDS.
+The following script (adapted from [rds-s3-database-backup](https://github.com/bamf-health/rds-s3-database-backup)) will work with an existing AWS RDS hosted Mattermost database and the resulting dump is stored in AWS S3:
 ```
 #!/bin/sh
 # Set default connection parameters for pg_dump